bids-standard/bids-specification/src/modality-specific-files/electromyography.md

 -->
 {{ MACROS___make_filename_template("raw", datatypes=["emg"], suffixes=["electrodes"]) }}

-File that gives the location of EMG electrodes.
+File that gives the measured location, size, and other properties of EMG electrodes.
-Descriptions of electrode location in `*_electrodes.tsv` files MUST reflect the process used by the researcher(s) when placing electrodes, electrode locations MUST NOT simply give the name of the targeted muscle.
-For example, EMG electrode sites may be chosen by visual reference to target muscles, by palpation of the skin to locate target muscles, by functional localization (temporary electrode placement at several sites during prescribed behavior, until a site yielding strong EMG signal is found), or by measured distances (either absolute or proportional) in a coordinate system defined by skeletal landmarks.
-Electrode location descriptions MAY refer to reference texts in regard to electrode placement, such as SENIAM.
-Measured coordinates are expected to conform to the `EMGCoordinateSystem` and `EMGCoordinateUnits` fields in `*_coordsystem.json`.
-**If measured coordinates are provided in an `*_electrodes.tsv` file, a [`*_coordsystem.json`](#coordinate-system-json-_coordsystemjson) file MUST be specified as well**.
+If an `*_electrodes.tsv` file is specified, a `*_coordsystem.json` file MUST be specified as well.

+When 3D electrode locations are digitized in situ, the origin, orientation, and measurement unit of the coordinate system MUST be recorded in cartesian coordinates according to the `EMGCoordinateSystem` and `EMGCoordinateUnits` fields in `*_coordsystem.json`, as described in the [Coordinate Systems Appendix](../appendices/coordinate-systems.md).
+In such cases, `EMGCoordinateSystem` SHOULD be specified as `Other` and the `EMGCoordinateSystemDescription` SHOULD contain a description of the origin of the 3D coordinate system.

+When accurate 3D locations are unavailable, 2D locations may be provided to define the geometry of an electrode grid or group, prior to anatomical placement.
+See the [`electrodes.tsv` example](#example-electrodestsv) section for an example.
+In such cases, `EMGCoordinateSystem` SHOULD be specified as `Other` and the `EMGCoordinateSystemDescription` SHOULD contain a description of the origin of the 2D coordinate system (for example, "origin at the center of the grid" or "origin at the center of the electrode in the lower-left corner of the grid, when oriented with the leads downward").
+In such cases, the description in the `EMGPlacementScheme` field of `*_emg.json` MAY refer to the origin of that 2D coordinate system in describing the placement of the grid.

 The order of the required columns in the `*_electrodes.tsv` file MUST be as listed below.

 <!-- This block generates a columns table.